Journalists must not be booked in criminal cases for criticising government: Supreme Court

 The Lucknow-based journalist was booked on a complaint filed by a man named Pankaj Kumar, according to Bar and Bench.

-In his petition seeking the quashing of the case, Upadhyay claimed that Kumar’s complaint had called Adityanath an “incarnation of god”.
+In his petition seeking the quashing of the case, Upadhyay claimed that Kumar’s complaint had called Chief Minister Adityanath an “incarnation of god”.
 The journalist added that he had been receiving threats over his post.

 Upadhyay said that the case against him was an attempt to “misuse” the law enforcement machinery of the state to “silence his voice”, according to PTI.